 In accordance with the Companies' Law, and the Parent Company's Memorandum of Incorporation and Articles of Association, a maximum of 10% of the profit for the year before tax and directors' remuneration is required to be transferred to the voluntary reserve.
 Such annual transfers may be discontinued by a resolution of the shareholders' general assembly upon a recommendation by the Board of Directors.
 There are no restrictions on the distribution of this reserve.

-The Board of Directors have resolved to discontinue the transfers to the voluntary reserves, this resolution will be subject to the AGM.
+The Board of Directors have resolved to discontinue the transfers to the voluntary reserves, subject to the approval of the shareholder at the AGM.

 10 EMPLOYEES' END OF SERVICE BENEFITS